HomeTrendingPesto the Penguin: The King-Sized Chick Who Captured the World’s Heart

 Genetics

-Pesto’s father, Blake, is the largest and oldest King Penguin at SEA LIFE Melbourne, standing over a meter tall.
+Pesto’s father, Blake, is the largest and oldest king penguin at SEA LIFE Melbourne, standing over a meter tall.
 That genetic blueprint set Pesto on a path for size from day one.

 Diet and Care

-Pesto ate like a champion; 25–32 fish a day at his peak chick phase (People).
+Pesto ate like a champion, 25–32 fish a day at his peak chick phase (People).
 His foster parents, Tango and Hudson, fed him constantly, supported by keepers ensuring he never experienced the food shortages that wild chicks face in winter.

-In the wild, King Penguin chicks gain substantial fat reserves to survive months when their parents are away at sea.
+In the wild, king penguin chicks gain substantial fat reserves to survive months when their parents are away at sea.
 Pesto had the same instinct to bulk up, but with an uninterrupted food supply, his weight soared beyond what’s typical.

 “Pesto has been receiving way more food than any chick in the wild could dream of, and of course, he did not experience the long winter fast.” — Dr. Barbara Wienecke, Australian Antarctic Division biologist (NatGeo)

-The Fledging Transformation
+The Fledgling Transformation

-By his first birthday in January 2025, Pesto weighed around 14.6 kg, a normal healthy weight for a young male King Penguin.
+By his first birthday in January 2025, Pesto weighed around 14.6 kg, a normal healthy weight for a young male king penguin.
 His once-rotund figure had given way to the streamlined build of an elegant juvenile (Time Out Melbourne).

 Life at the Aquarium